16 April 2019

 A Guernsey resident individual can elect for a cap on their income tax liability.
-Elections can be made for a liability cap of £110,000 to apply for an individual or couple on non-Guernsey-source income, and the cap can be increased to £220,000 if an election is made for the cap to apply to an individual or couples' worldwide income.
-However, income arising on Guernsey real property is not subject to the cap.
+Elections can be made for a liability cap of £130,000 to apply for an individual or couple on non-Guernsey source income, and the cap can be increased to £260,000 if an election is made for the cap to apply to an individual or couples’ worldwide income.
+However, income arising on Guernsey real property is generally not subject to the cap.

 Guernsey does not have specific anti-avoidance rules such as transfer pricing, thin capitalisation or controlled foreign company rules.

 However, Guernsey does have a broad general anti-avoidance provision which targets transactions where the effect of the transaction or series of transactions is the avoidance, reduction or deferral of a tax liability.
-At his discretion, the Director of Income Tax in Guernsey can make such adjustments to the tax liability to counteract the effects of any perceived avoidance, reduction or deferral of the tax liability.
+At her discretion, the Director of the Revenue Service in Guernsey can make such adjustments to the tax liability to counteract the effects of any perceived avoidance, reduction or deferral of the tax liability.

 Foreign Account Tax Compliance

 Guernsey is party to an intergovernmental agreement with the US regarding FATCA and implemented FATCA due diligence and reporting obligations in June 2014.
 Under FATCA legislation in Guernsey, Guernsey “financial institutions” are obliged to carry out due diligence on account holders and report on accounts held by persons who are, or are entities that are controlled by one or more natural persons who are, residents or citizens of the United States, unless a relevant exemption applies.